lenra-io/docs/src/markdown/features/routes.md

     "view": {
       "type": "view",
       "name": "bookPage",
+      "find": {
+        "type": "book",
+        "query": {
+          "id": "@route.id"
         }
       }
+    }
+  }
 ]
 ```

 By using the `:id` parameter, the route `/books/:id` will match any route.
+The value for `:id` can be used in the view query as you can see in the example above by prefixing the variable name by `@route.`.
-The value for `:id` can then be fetched from inside of the view by doing as follows.
+The `:id` parameter can also be fetched from inside of the view by doing as follows.

 - You have to specify to the view that you want to use context values.
 (In this example let's consider that the view is under the path /myView/:id)